quixilabs/api-grant-watchers/README.md

 #### POST /api/v1/keywords/check-new-grants

 This endpoint checks for new grants for all keywords stored in the database.
 It runs as a background task and updates each keyword's execution date after processing.
+For each new grant found, it also fetches detailed information from the Grants.gov details API.

 Query Parameters:
 - `date_range` (optional, default: "1"): Number of days to look back for new grants